-Problem Possible causes Remedy Vacuum pump will not start up Mains voltage is missing or the incorrect operating volt- age is present Check the mains voltage.Check the mains fuse.Check the motor switch.
-The circuit breaker trips; the circuit breaker may be of the wrong type Check the terminal connection in the motor terminal box Check the circuit breaker type; use type "K" with slower tripping characteristic Thermal protection switch has triggered Determine the cause and eliminate the fault.
+Problem Possible causes Remedy Vacuum pump will not start up Mains voltage is missing or the incorrect operating voltage is present Check the mains voltage.
+Check the mains fuse.
+Check the motor switch.
+Thermal protection switch has triggered Determine the cause and eliminate the fault.
 Allow the vacuum pump to cool if needed.
 Suction chamber contami- nated Clean suction chamber.
-If necessary, contact Pfeiffer Vacuum Service.
-Gear (gear wheels) dam- aged Switch off the vacuum pump immediately.
-If necessary, contact Pfeiffer Vacuum Service.
-Bearing damage present Have the bearing changed.Contact Pfeiffer Vacuum Service.
-Motor faulty Change the motor.
-Vacuum pump switches off after a while after being start- ed Thermal protection switch of the motor has triggered Fore-vacuum pressure possibly too high Determine the cause of the overheating and eliminate the fault.
-Check the fore-vacuum pressure Allow the motor to cool if necessary Vacuum pump/pump- Suction chamber dirty Clean suction chamber ing station does not reach ultimate pres- Lubricant soiled Change the lubricant sure Backing pump operates in- correctly Check the backing pump Leak in system Examine the system for leaks and, if necessary, carry out a leak test.
+If necessary, contact Pfeiffer Vac- uum Service.
+Gear (gear wheels) dam- aged Switch off the vacuum pump imme- diately.
+If necessary, contact Pfeiffer Vac- uum Service.
+Bearing damage present Have the bearing changed.
+Contact Pfeiffer Vacuum Service.
+Motor faulty 1.
+Change the motor.
+Vacuum pump switches off after a while after be- ing started Thermal protection switch of the motor has triggered Fore-vacuum pressure possibly too high Determine the cause of the over- heating and eliminate the fault.
+Check the fore-vacuum pressure.
+Allow the motor to cool if necessary.
+Vacuum pump/pumping Suction chamber dirty 1.
+Clean suction chamber. station does not reach ultimate pressure Lubricant soiled 1.
+Change the lubricant. utimate pressure .
+Backing pump operates incorrectly 1.
+Check the backing pump.
+Leak in system Examine the system for leaks and, if necessary, carry out a leak test.
 Eliminate leaks.
 Loss of lubricant at the lu- bricator or the radial shaft seal rings Check the radial shaft seal rings.
 Have the radial shaft seal rings replaced if necessary.
 If necessary, contact Pfeiffer Vacuum Service.
-Overflow valve does not close completely Check the overflow valve; replace if necessary

-Problem Possible causes Remedy Unusual noises dur- ing operation Suction chamber dirty Switch off the vacuum pump immediately.
+Problem Possible causes Remedy Unusual noises during operation Suction chamber dirty Switch off the vacuum pump imme- diately.
 Clean suction chamber.
-Damage to the bearing or gear wheels Switch off the vacuum pump immediately.
+Damage to the bearing or gear wheels Switch off the vacuum pump imme- diately.
 Contact Pfeiffer Vacuum Service.
-Overflow valve soiled Switch off the vacuum pump immediately.
+Overflow valve soiled Switch off the vacuum pump imme- diately.
 Clean the overflow valve.
-Damage to motor bearing Switch off the vacuum pump immediately.
+Damage to motor bearing Switch off the vacuum pump imme- diately.
 Change the motor.
-If necessary, contact Pfeiffer Vacuum Service.
-Only applies to vacuum pumps with magnetic cou- pling Switch off the vacuum pump immedi- ately and wait for it to come to a com plete standstill.
-Motor is running - vacuum pump is not working, i.e., the magnetic coupling is defective or the magnetic field has broken down.
-While the vacuum pump is at a stand still, the magnets can realign with each other.
-Slowly restart the vacuum pump and check the power transmission and If the vacuum pump contin- ues to run with a "broken down" magnetic field, the magnetic coupling is de- stroyed by demagnetiza- tion. vacuum pressure.
-Vacuum pump losing oil A decreasing oil level in the oiler and an oil leak below the lantern indicate a de- fective external radial shaft seal ring.
-Check the level at shorter intervals and top up regularly as required.
-You can continue to operate the root pump for a time. • A decreasing oil level, with no leaked oil visible below the roots pump, is due to a worn inner radial shaft seal ring.
-This damage leads to an inadmissibly high oil level in the bearing chamber.
-Contact Pfeiffer Vacuum Service to arrange for replacement of the protective sleeve and all three radial shaft seal rings.
+If necessary, contact Pfeiffer Vac- uum Service.
+Only applies to vacuum pumps with magnetic coupling Motor is running - vacuum pump is not working, i.e., the magnetic coupling is defective or the magnetic field has broken down.
+If the vacuum pump con- tinues to run with a "bro- ken down" magnetic field, the magnetic coupling is destroyed by demagneti- zation.
+Switch off the vacuum pump imme- diately.
+While the vacuum pump is at a standstill, the magnets can realign with each other.
+Slowly restart the vacuum pump and check the power transmission and vacuum pressure.

 Tbl.
-6: Troubleshooting
+7: Troubleshooting